 Part of the success of probiotic supplements can be attributed to an explosion of research and growing awareness of all that they do to support our digestive, immune and overall health but also because, just like superhero movies, they now have their own prequels and sequels.
 Yes, I’m talking about prebiotics and postbiotics.

 Prebiotics are basically anything in your diet that supplies resistant, starchy, fibrous foods for the probiotic bacteria to ferment in your digestive tract.
 Think fruits, vegetables and grains like bananas, apples, artichokes, sweet potatoes, whole cereal grains, etc. Prebiotics also include polyphenols and cocoa-derived flavanols (great news for dark chocolate and green tea lovers!).
-Prebiotics encourage the growth of good bacteria, including your probiotic Lactobacilli and Bifidobacteria species, and so help to reduce levels of pathogenic bacteria.
+Prebiotics encourage the growth of good bacteria, including your probiotic Lactobacilli and Bifidobacteria species.

 Postbiotics are the compounds that probiotics produce.
 These include things like the short-chain fatty acids made via fermentation of fiber but can also include vitamins, enzymes and neurotransmitters like serotonin, GABA, and dopamine.
 Basically, having an abundance of prebiotic foods in your diet plus taking a high potency, refrigerated probiotic is the best combination to ensure an abundance of postbiotic compounds in your digestive system.

 So why are postbiotics an important part of this equation?
 Postbiotics like neurotransmitters and short-chain fatty acids (SCFAs) seem to have important effects on our circadian rhythms.
 This means they affect our mood, our sleep and our metabolism, or cycle of hunger/feeling sated.
 One of the amazing things coming out of research on pre, pro and postbiotics is that there is this giant feedback loop between what we eat, what our metabolic health is like, how well we are sleeping and our overall mood.
 Imbalance in these areas can result in imbalance in our microbiome – in the populations of good bacteria – and this can lead to a vicious cycle of worsening outcomes.
-Depression, obesity, metabolic syndrome, diabetes, and insomnia can have roots in whether our microbiome is healthy or not.
+For example, digestive issues and difficulty sleeping can have roots in whether our microbiome is healthy or not.

 Increasing fiber, like inulin from burdock root, leads to increases in Bifidobacteria, which leads to increases in SCFAs like butyric acid, which supports our overall metabolic and immune health.
 It turns out that gut bacteria have their own daily rhythms, just like we do.
 So, our eating habits, metabolism and sleep patterns will impact them and vice-versa.
 We’re kind of like roommates after all.

 When our daily circadian rhythms are disrupted, whether it be due to travel and jet lag, shift work, an all-nighter at the clubs or poor eating habits, it affects our microbiome’s circadian rhythms and their ability to help digest our food, create SCFAs and maintain stable populations of good bacteria.
-Metabolic syndrome, diabetes, depression, and obesity are higher in shift workers and frequent flyers with jet lag.
-Inflammation from gut biota disruption in the gut and reduced postbiotic production may be one of the reasons why.
+Research shows that our health and well-being can suffer when our circadian rhythms are out of whack.

-Conversely, taking a good, refrigerated probiotic formula while increasing our fiber and prebiotic intake can help to re-balance our metabolism, relieve our insomnia, and improve our overall mood.
+Conversely, taking a good, refrigerated probiotic formula while increasing our fiber and prebiotic intake can help to support our overall immune health, metabolism, digestion and mood.
 It’s all a feedback loop but we can influence it with positive choices.

 I’ll end with a quote from the research authors in this area of study who put it succinctly:

 “…circadian misalignment and sleep loss in humans are associated with dysbiosis and that the resulting microbiota configurations may contribute to the occurrence of metabolic imbalances.
-The reduction of an individual’s sleep time or the disruptions of host circadian rhythms will lead to a physiological stress response and change the host’s normal intestinal microbiota.
-Furthermore, these changes will cause host inflammatory reactions, metabolic disorders, and impaired immune function.
-This process will also change the metabolism of neurotransmitters and cause nervous system dysfunction.
-The individual will then experience sleep problems or psychiatric symptoms, which ultimately initiate a vicious cycle.”
+The reduction of an individual’s sleep time or the disruptions of host circadian rhythms will lead to a physiological stress response and change the host’s normal intestinal microbiota."

 Flora is offering you a 15% savings on Refrigerated Probiotics right now, simply apply the code PROBIOTICS15 at checkout.